-Planning commission has recognized the need for harnessing small hydro for meeting the rural areas energy need in extremely environmentally benign manner.
+The Planning commission of India has recognized the need for harnessing small hydro plants for meeting the rural areas energy need in extremely environmentally benign manner.
 The Govt. of India have entrusted Ministry of Non-conventional Energy Sources (MNES) with the task of overseeing the development of small hydro electric power generation up to installed capacity of 3MW which signified the thrust attached to the activity by the Govt.
-Recently commission for Additional Source of Energy(CASE) who governs the policy of MNES, has approved the policy of supporting the small hydro power development on a large scale with different investment support in terms of capital, subsidy on capital which will depend on capital which will depend upon the site (whether grid connected or non grid connected).
-Though the plan target for small hydro power has been 200 MW but recently MNES has revised its plan larger to 600 MW in the remaining 3 years of plan (Minister of State for MNES - June 1993).(IX five year plan).
+Recently commission for Additional Source of Energy(CASE) which governs the policy of MNES, has approved the policy of supporting the small hydro power development on a large scale with different investment support in terms of capital, subsidy on capital which will depend on capital which will depend upon the site (whether grid connected or non grid connected).
+Thou the plan target for small hydro power have been 200 MW but recently MNES has revised its plan largest to 600 MW in the remaining 3 years of plan (Minister of State for MNES - June 1993).
+IX five year plan.